U5ern1me/FedexCargoOptimisation/src/strategies/greedy_heuristic_strategy/README.md

 ---

-## Contributing

-If you would like to contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and add tests.
-4. Push to your forked repository.
-5. Submit a pull request.

-Please ensure that your code adheres to the existing coding style and is well-documented.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

 - The packing heuristics and solver were inspired by industry best practices for logistics and transportation.
 - Special thanks to the open-source community for the development of 3D bin packing algorithms.